-Current Issues in Psychology 0.5 unit
+Current Issues in Psychology 0.5 unit Prerequisites: PSYC 2209 and 1.0 unit of PSYC at the 3000

-Prerequisites: PSYC 2209 and 1.0 unit of PSYC at the 3000 level
+Prerequisites: PS YC 2209 and 1.0 unit of PS YC at the 3000 level

 A seminar-based course offering an in-depth study of current issues in psychological science.
 Extensive reading, reports, and projects will be required of each student.
 Topics and instructors will vary each year.
 Open to senior psychology majors and others with departmental approval.